lionslair/rzepecki-laravel-php/README.md

 `docker build -t rzepecki-laravel-5-5-php-7-2 .`

-When you commit to the bitbucket repo it will then trigger the image to be rebuilt on dockerhub.
+When you commit to the bitbucket repo it will then trigger the image to be rebuilt on dockerhub.\

+Run the container locally after building.

+`docker run -i -t -P rzepecki-laravel-5-5-php-7-2:latest /lib/systemd/systemd`

 ## URLS
 * [rzepecki-laravel-5-5-php-7-2@dockerhub](https://hub.docker.com/r/lionslair/rzepecki-laravel-5-5-php-7-2/)